-Hello girls, hope you had an awesome week & happy Friday.
-Since the day I got my eyelash extensions it has been one of my most asked questions.
+Hello girls, hope you had an awesome week and happy Friday.
+Since the day I got my eyelash extensions, it has been one of my most asked questions.
 What kind I get, what does volume mean, can you get them wet etc. Today I am sharing some of my most asked questions, and giving you some answers to all the conflicting things you have probably heard.
 Since my lash tech Jess, and Owner of Runway is a world wide accredited lash trainer, and has been featured in Lash Inc. magazine for her education and custom lash work…who better to ask!

 SHOP THE POST